 The 5th thing I did is clean my closet, drawers, swept and mop my floors.
 There is nothing like having your closet smelling like roses.

-Although my clothes wasn’t new, having a clean, neat and organized closet with clothes inside that you absolutely love, make you feel like you have your own personal mini boutique.
+Although my clothes wasn’t new, having a clean, neat and organized closet with clothes inside that you absolutely love, makes you feel like you have your own personal mini boutique.

-I have to admit I had more than 33 items that I loved so I decided to keep them but I stored them away to change out when I need to switch things up a bit.
+I have to admit, I had more than 33 items that I loved, so I decided to keep them.
+I stored those items away so that I can change them out for other items in my capsule wardrobe.

-I only kept 33 items in my wardrobe.
-Maybe in two weeks I will switch out some clothes in my capsule wardrobe and replace with the clothes I stored away to keep my wardrobe fresh and interesting.
+So there you have it, I only kept 33 items in my wardrobe.
+Maybe in two weeks I will switch out some clothes in my capsule wardrobe and replace them with the clothes I stored away to keep my wardrobe fresh and interesting.

 The 6th thing I did was to hang up all of my clothes that I loved and went shopping to replace some pieces that I needed to complete my capsule wardrobe.

 I love how neat and organized my closet looked after I decluttered and got rid of the clothes that didn’t fit, I didn’t love and needed mending.

 I love walking into my closet every morning, it feels fresh and vibrant and it is very easy to get ready for the day.

 These are my 6 steps that I used to create my capsule wardrobe.
 I hope I have inspired you to create a capsule wardrobe for yourself.